 Look at the Judging Sheet included at the end of this article.
 Note the detailed items in each of these groups.
 Each detailed item will be assessed by the judges and assigned a score from 0 (Unsatisfactory) to 5 (Excellent).
 So the maximum score for a perfect Airstream would be 100 points.
 There’s also one bonus point that can be earned by displaying a VAC emblem somewhere in or on your Airstream.
 We will have the BEST ENGINEERED FEATURE again this year.
 This award will recognize significant engineering of an improvement to your Airstream or Argosy in honor of Wally’s lasting creed “Let’s not make changes – let’s make only improvements!”
 For this award be prepared to do a “show & tell” presentation to the judges.

 Try to keep it to 3 minutes or less.
-If you plan on entering the Concours, you must sign up on the Concours registration sheet on the VAC Bulletin Board in the VAC tent at the rally in Gillette, Wyoming.
-Please do so by 5:00 PM the night before the Open House & Concours.
+If you plan on entering the Concours, you must sign up on the Concours registration sheet on the VAC Bulletin Board in the VAC tent at the International Rally.
+Please do so before the Open House & Concours.

 If you plan on entering the Concours, take the sample judging sheet and evaluate your Airstream before you get to the rally.
 Be objective.
 Then do what you can to improve the items on the judging sheet that you scored low.
 For instance, if your trailer coupler, propane tanks and jack are rusty, then paint them just before the rally.
 Or if your belly pan is detached is several places, get out the rivet gun and reattach it.
 Do what you can to get additional points.
 I can tell you that the most points lost are typically in the undercarriage area, the tongue and rear bumper area.